ohmybrew/ohmybrew.github.io/_posts/2019-08-28-i3-plasma-a-mean-match.markdown

 You're able to use any "bar" or panel you like with this setup.. weather it be i3bar, polybar, or plain Plasma panel as I have.

-If you decide to use Plasma panels, definately install [Virtual Desktop Bar Widget](https://store.kde.org/p/1315319/), its a virtual desktop pager which is configurable and simple, and mimics how most other "bars" handle workspaces (its the widget in the screenshot above with "web", "code", "mail", etc).
+If you decide to use Plasma panels, definitely install [Virtual Desktop Bar Widget](https://store.kde.org/p/1315319/), its a virtual desktop pager which is configurable and simple, and mimics how most other "bars" handle workspaces (its the widget in the screenshot above with "web", "code", "mail", etc).

 ## Conclusion